 Benzyl alcohol lotion (Ulesfia) is an aromatic alcohol.
 It is used to treat head lice in people 6 months old and older.

 Malathion (Ovide) is an organophosphate pesticide.
 It is used to treat lice in people who are 6 years old or older.
-It is not recommended for women who are pregnant or breastfeeding.
+It is not recommended for women who are pregnant or breast-feeding.
 Malathion is flammable.
 Stay away from open flames and heat sources such as hair dryers when using this product.

 Lindane is an organochloride pesticide.
-It is available in lotion or shampoo form.
+It is available in lotion or shampoo forms.
 Lindane is usually only used as a last resort.
 It can cause serious side effects, including seizures and death.
 Lindane should not be used by premature babies or by people who have a history of seizures.

 In order to reduce the risk of side effects:

 - Do not use more than one medication.

 - Do not use any medication more often than directed.